breatheco-de/content/src/content/lesson/what-is-learnpack.md

 ### What makes LearnPack so unique?

-Instead of watching a video or reading an article, LearnPack will present small challenges incrementally; each will be auto-grading for instant feedback and a video tutorial solution (sometimes).
+Instead of watching a video or reading an article, LearnPack will present small challenges incrementally; each one will be auto-graded for instant feedback and a video tutorial solution (sometimes).

 > This is the best way to learn coding-related skills.

 ## How to use LearnPack

-Most LearnPack tutorials will come with a button labeled: "Start new exercise" or "continue exercise".
+Most LearnPack tutorials will come with a button labeled: "Start new exercise" or "Continue exercise".

 ![LearnPack Alert on 4geeks.com](https://github.com/breatheco-de/content/blob/master/src/assets/images/learnpack-alert.png?raw=true)

-After clicking on "Start new exercise" a new coding environment will open, and LearnPack will start running immediately.
+After clicking on "Start new exercise", a new coding environment will open, and LearnPack will start running immediately.

-All LearnPack tutorials come in steps; you will find the instructions on the right side and a button to continue to the `next ->` step.
+All LearnPack tutorials come in steps; you will find the instructions on the right side and a button to continue to the `next ->` exercise.

 ![LearnPack explanation](https://github.com/breatheco-de/content/blob/master/src/assets/images/learnpack-explanation.png?raw=true)